HollyESmith/Forecasting_Polestar_Success/README.md

   Use the Yahoo Finance API to pull historical pricing data and save in a csv file to avoid having to continuously download from the API.

   The columns of information are the following:
-  Open - the price the stock opened at.
-  High - the highest price during the day
-  Low - the lowest price during the day
-  Close - the closing price on the trading day
-  Volume - how many shares were traded
+  Date
+  Close
+  Volume
+  Ticker
   *Please note some dates are missing as the stock does not trade weeekends or federal holidays.

-  Dropping irrelevant collumns such as Splits and Dividends from our dataframe that aadd no value to our model.
+  Dropping irrelevant collumns such as Splits and Dividends from our dataframe that add no value to our model.

   Plot the data to visualize the pricing data overtime.

  Our target is if the price will go up or down tomorrow.
 If the price went up, the target will be 1 and if it went down, the target will be 0.

-Next shift the data one day "forward" to predict the target price to ensures that we don't use same day data to make predictions.
+ Shifting the data one day "forward" to predict the target price to ensures that we don't use same day data to make predictions.

 Then combine both (original and shifted one day forward data) so we have our training data.